 Modimo o fane ka molao wa Hae

-When God redeemed His people by His hand and led them into the wilderness, God revealed Himself through all the signs and wonders.
-But God wanted a relationship with His people.
+God wanted a relationship with His people.
 He wanted to be their God and that they would be His people.
-Therefore He gave them the Law that revealed His will concerning their lives.
+And so God gave them the Law that revealed His will concerning their lives.

 Bakeng sa 400 lilemo, they lived after Pharaoh’s will and according to the Egyptian setso, Boitšoaro, and rituals and worshiped idols.